Skip to main content

 Christine Losecaat MBE

-The UK creative and cultural industries employ 1 person in 17 and make £9.6 million per hour.
+The UK creative and cultural industries employ 1 in 17 people and make £9.6 million per hour.
 These sectors need innovative practitioners, thinkers and leaders.

 CCI at Kingston School of Art will provide that next generation, across four themes: